JohnOuzounis/alpha-language-support/README.md

 ![Compile Example](images/output.png)

-Syntax Highlighting
+## Syntax Highlighting

+    An example of how every token looks like using the JohnOuz-Light++ theme
 ![Syntax Highlighting](images/syntax-highlight.png)

-## Recommendation
-    It is recommended that you use JohnOuz-Light++ theme for the best experience when writing alpha scripts